Gavin Henson: Swansea/Ospreys: 2000–2009

 In the northern hemisphere summer of the same year, Henson was named in the Lions squad for the tour of New Zealand.
 He was "devastated not to be playing" in the first Test.
 When he was selected for the second test, he was injured and could not play in the final test.
 A groin injury delayed his return to club rugby in the autumn of the year.
 Within months of his Ospreys return, Henson was cited for kicking and elbowing Leicester prop Alex Moreno in a game against Leicester on 19 December 2005.

 He was found not guilty of the kicking offence, but guilty of the elbowing.
 He was initially suspended for ten weeks and two days: this period was reduced on appeal to seven weeks.
 Following this suspension and a single game at club level, he returned to international rugby against Ireland.

 In October 2005, Henson's My Grand Slam Year was published.
 Comments about the Lions tour and remarks about other players ensured rapid publicity and Henson had to apologise to his teammates.

 He was not selected in the Wales squad for the 2007 Rugby World Cup by then coach Gareth Jenkins, after he failed to prove his fitness after recovering from an Achilles tendon injury.

 Henson was recalled to the Welsh Squad by caretaker coach Nigel Davies, to play against South Africa shortly after the 2007 Rugby World Cup.
 He then started for of all of Wales 2008 Six Nations Championship games, Wales then went on to win the Grand Slam for the second time in four seasons.
 Henson lost his first 6 Nations match in which he started on 21 March 2009 as Ireland beat Wales in Cardiff 17–15, to win the Grand Slam.

 Sabbatical: 2009–2010

 On 13 July 2009, British tabloid, The Sun, announced that Henson planned to retire immediately from rugby.
 On 14 July 2009, Henson and the Ospreys issued a joint statement denying the player had any intention of quitting.
 Henson said, "I've certainly been having difficulties with the recurring injury but I have absolutely no intention of quitting the game".

 In 2009, Mike Turner of the Crusaders RL (who at that time played in the Super League) stated that if Henson ever thought of switching to rugby league the club would be happy to talk to him.
-Since this time, Henson has made no official statement on the subject, shown any intent with regards to joining a Super League club or held any talks with the Crusaders, although he regularly attended their matches in 2009.
+Since this time, Henson has made no official statement on the subject, shown any intent with regard to joining a Super League club or held any talks with the Crusaders, although he regularly attended their matches in 2009.